rwijtvliet/portfolyo/docs/core/interoperability.rst

      # --- hide: start ---
      print(repr(dict_of_tseries))

-  Each of the timeseries must a unit unless it's dimensionless.
+  Each of the timeseries must have a unit unless it's dimensionless.

 * Or we can use any other ``Mapping`` from string values to timeseries, e.g., a ``pandas.DataFrame`` with a datetime-index.
 In this case: